Astrophysics (Index)About

 (flat galaxy with spiraling arms)

 A spiral galaxy is a disk galaxy that has spiral arms, one of three galaxy classes described by Edwin Hubble along with elliptical galaxies and lenticular galaxies.
-The galaxy classification designations for spiral galaxies are SA or SB (or SAB for something between) followed by a letter, a, b, c or d, indicating how tight are the arms, a for tightest.
+The galaxy classification designations for spiral galaxies are SA or SB (or SAB for something between SA and SB) followed by a letter, a, b, c or d, indicating how tight are the arms, a for tightest.
 SB is for barred, i.e., a barred galaxy, a spiral galaxy whose center appears like a bar between two opposing arms rather than just a circular mass of stars.
 Spiral galaxies are generally younger than elliptical galaxies with more interstellar gas and dust, and are generally forming stars.
 There is a correlation between color and spiral/disk versus elliptical: that flat galaxies tend to be blue, indicating early stars and star formation, and elliptical galaxies tend to be red.
 However red spiral galaxies do exist.

 The dynamics that produces the galaxy's spiral structure (spiral galaxy formation, the development of the spiral arms) is not immediately apparent: if the arm structure simply consisted of the position of the stars as they orbit around the galaxy, the inner stars would get around quicker than the outer stars, making the arms wrap tighter with time, and there would be more tightly-wrapped galaxies than are seen in surveys (the winding problem).
 A classic theory presumes spiral density waves of higher-density interstellar medium that feed visible spiral waves of star formation.
 Many of the created stars will be bright but very-short-lived, so a traveling line of star formation will show as a line of brightness, a spiral arm.
 Some N-body simulations of galaxies have produced spiral structures, but under varying assumptions, leaving open the question of which presumed characteristic is the real cause.